JoseRoca/WinFBX/docs/Graphics/CImageCtx Class.md

 # <a name="SetBkColorHot"></a>SetBkColorHot

-Sets the background hot RGB color used by the **CImageCtx** control (when the mouse i over the control).
+Sets the background hot RGB color used by the **CImageCtx** control (when the mouse is over the control).

 ```
 FUNCTION SetBkColorHot (BYVAL clr AS LONG, BYVAL fRedraw AS BOOLEAN = FALSE) AS LONG